neural-data-science/NESC_3505/syllabus.md

 All students are expected to abide by [Dalhousie University's Code of Student Conduct](https://www.dal.ca/dept/university_secretariat/policies/student-life/code-of-student-conduct.html), and violations will be addressed through the procedures described there.
 If a meet 'n greet makes you uncomfortable, it is fine to terminate it immediately.
 Please report any inappropriate behaviour to the instructor immediately.
 You will be heard, and you will be respected.

 Meet 'n greets should ideally occur early in the course.
-Three of these are required, and an additional three can be done for bonus points.
 The required meet 'n greets should be completed by the end of the first month of class.

 ## Summative Evaluations
 Because 10% of your final grade (the formative assessments) are "easy" pass/fail points, and an additional 10% is available in bonus points, you can expect that grading of the summative evaluations will be quite strict.
 For all summative evaluations, **late work will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed. **Requests for extensions will only be considered prior to the due date**.

 ### Assignments
 These are coding assignments that you will complete, based on neuroscience data.
 There is an assignment due approximately every second week, except weeks when projects are due.
-The first assignment is mandatory; of the remaining ones, the one on which you get the worst grade will be counted for substantially less points than the others (see table below).
-This allows you to drop your worst mark, or miss submitting one assignment with minimal penalty.
+The first assignment is mandatory for everyone, and it's important because it will teach you how to access course materials and use the tools required for the rest of the course.
+All of the other assignments are mandatory, however --- if and only if you submit *all* of the assignments --- the grade on the assignment you did worst on will be dropped (see table below).

 ### Projects
 There are 2 [team-based](https://neuraldatascience.io/1/teamwork.html) projects to complete.
 These projects are directly based on the class assignments, but integrate across multiple classes and assignments, as well as requiring you to extend and apply what you have learned, to new contexts.